francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-3.md

 order_number: 4
 ---

 ## 1. Prepare K3s Configuration

 K3s can be configured with command-line arguments, environment variables, and a [config file](https://docs.k3s.io/installation/configuration#configuration-file).

-In keeping with a config-as-code/GitOps approach, we prefer to keep K3s config in a version-controlled file.
+In keeping with a config-as-code/GitOps approach, we prefer to define configuration in version-controlled files.
-Config files which support comments (as YAML does) also make it easier to maintain documentation on why any particular options were chosen.
+In particular, config formats which support comments (YAML, TOML, etc.) allow us to maintain notes on *why* particular options have been chosen.

-[K3s documentation for the server configuration](https://docs.k3s.io/cli/server) covers all server options in detail.
+[K3s server configuration documentation](https://docs.k3s.io/cli/server) covers all server options in detail.
-We will not have to change much as the defaults are well-selected, particularly for single-node clusters.
+We will not have to change much, as the defaults are well-selected particularly for single-node clusters.

 *./cloud-infra/ansible/k3s/config.yaml:*